-- Provide an adequate quantity and size of leak-proof, pest-proof, durable containers with tight-fitting tops capable of excluding bears and other wildlife in a convenient location. - Provide legible and visible labels that will be visible and clear on all containers. - Maintain garbage containers so that they do not become foul-smelling, unsightly or a breeding place for pests by ensuring at least weekly emptying schedule is kept. - Implement visual inspections of the grounds on a regular basis to prevent the camp site from being littered with garbage or other waste. - Ensure all garbage and other waste is disposed by burial, incineration, or an approved method.
+- Provide an adequate quantity and size of leak-proof, pest-proof, durable containers with tight-fitting tops capable of excluding bears and other wildlife in convenient locations. - Provide legible and visible labels on all containers. - Maintain garbage containers so that they do not become foul-smelling, unsightly or a breeding place for pests by ensuring a regular emptying schedule is kept. - Implement visual inspections of the grounds on a regular basis to prevent the camp site from being littered with garbage or other waste. - Ensure all garbage and other waste is disposed by burial, incineration, or an approved method.